jeog/TOSDataBridge/new/README.md

 Remeber, if installing on a non-windows system to utilize the virtual interface you'll still need to install on a (physically or virtually) networked windows sytem.

-> **IMPLEMENTATION NOTE:** We recently shifted from providing (low-level) constants via a C++ extension to having the setup.py script automatically pull constants and topic enum values from tos_databridge.h to generate _tosdb.py, all in pure python.
-This avoids a number of portability and build issues.
+> **IMPLEMENTATION NOTE:** As mentioned above tosdb uses ctypes.py to access the underlying library.
+We recently shifted from providing constants via a C++ extensions to having the setup.py script pull constants and topic enum values from tos_databridge.h to automatically generate a _tosdb.py back-end to the tosdb package

 tosdb/ is structured as a package with the bulk of its code in \__init__.py and \_win.py , the latter holding the non-portable parts that \__init__.py will import if it determines it's being run on a windows sytem.
 This structure allows you to simply import the package(*import tosdb*) or, if needed, extensions like intervalize.py(*from tosdb import intervalize*).
 Once imported you'll have to initialize it, which requires the path or general location of the underlying library it's going to load (the tos-databridge[].dll) or the root directory it's going to search in for the latest version.
 Please see the (currently somewhat outdated) tutorial in /docs for a walk-through with screen-shots.